devgizzo/homerow/README.md

 This however means that layers are ontop of each other.
 Especially on the left hand.
 In order to differentiate between them there are a few quirks to avoid conflicts.
 1. You have to combine left hand homerow keys with right hand normal keys and vice versa.
 Just like typing uppercase.
+2. This left / right split is only necessary on potentially conflicting keys, so not on special characters, numeric or function keys.
-2. Left and right cmd / super keys can be held down to make combinations.
+3. Left and right cmd / super keys can be held down to make combinations.
-3. When left and right cmd / super are combined with other modifier keys, then keys should be pressed simultaneous as a chord.
+4. When left and right cmd / super are combined with other modifier keys, then keys should be pressed simultaneous as a chord.

 Examples: